giantswarm/releases/capa/v25.0.0/README.md

 We have aimed to match the Vintage features as close as possible, introducing improvements where needed.

 One of the many improvements is actually deprecation of the `k8s-initiator` application, which was allowing to customize some parts of the kubernetes environment, catering for customer needs.
-This tool however was bringing a lot of freedom in terms of bash implementation that was ran in the tool itself.
-We have reviewed the use-cases that customers have implemented, exposed certain settings in CAPA and prepared a migration plan for those features as well as allowing any future customization.
+This tool however brought a lot of freedom in terms of Bash implementation that was run in the tool itself.
+We reviewed the use-cases that customers have implemented, exposed certain settings in CAPA and prepared a migration plan for those features as well as allowing any future customization.
 The most important part for each customer is to prepare the `{cluster_name}-migration-configuration` YAML file, representing the `k8s-initiator` app features used, which will then be consumed by the `migration-cli` and be populated to Cluster charts for future usage.

 Your Account Engineer will provide you with a detailed checklist to go over prior to migration.